fnogatz/CHR.js/README.md

     > CHR.fib(6,8).fib(7,13)               // constraints allow chaining
     > CHR.Store.reset()                    // clear the constraint store

-More example CHR scripts are provided in the project's `/examples` directory.
+More example CHR scripts are provided in the project's `/examples` directory or at [chrjs.net](http://chrjs.net/).

 ## Background

+CHR.js was realized as a project as part of the Masters programme in Computer Science at the University of Ulm.
+Its Project Report with additional information about its architecture can be found online: https://fnogatz.github.io/paper-now-chrjs/.

-The implementation is based on the compilation schema presented in the paper [CHR for imperative host languages](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.149.8471) (2008; Peter Van Weert, Pieter Wuille, Tom Schrijvers, Bart Demoen).
+The implementation is based on the compilation scheme presented in the paper [CHR for imperative host languages](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.149.8471) (2008; Peter Van Weert, Pieter Wuille, Tom Schrijvers, Bart Demoen).
 As of yet basically none of the mentioned optimizations have been implemented.

-A list of open points for improving can be found in the [wiki](https://github.com/fnogatz/CHR.js/wiki/Todo).
+A list of open points for improving can be found in the [wiki](https://github.com/fnogatz/CHR.js/wiki/Todo) and the [project report](https://fnogatz.github.io/paper-now-chrjs/#summary).